dtlafever/Kademlia/README.txt

 ==============================================

-FIND (if we didn't STORE anything)
+FIND (if we didn't STORE anything) - TESTED SUCCESSFULLY

 From the UI the only thing we say is:
 >find 10